clescot/kafka-connect-http/docs/install.md

 Kafka Connect cluster is usually deployed as a Docker Container, in Kubernetes.
 Note that the jar file owning these connector classes, [need to be installed with the Kafka connect runtime](https://docs.confluent.io/kafka-connectors/self-managed/install.html#install-connector-manually).

-We publish on each release, an archive file (zip) for use on Confluent Hub.
-It is not yet published on the Confluent Hub, but can be installed manually into your
+We publish on each release, a Confluent Hub archive file (zip), useful with the confluent-hub CLI.
+It is not yet published on the Confluent Hub, but can be installed manually into your Docker image.

+We also publish an uber `jar` putting all dependencies and project classes into one jar.

 There are two ways to install the connectors :
  - the `confluentHub archive` way